CompFUSE/DCA/README.md

 Questions, bug reports and feature requests can be submitted via the [issue tracking system](https://github.com/eth-cscs/DCA/issues).

-Please read [contribution guidelines](https://github.com/eth-cscs/DCA/blob/master/CONTRIBUTING.md) for details on how to contribute code.
+Please read the [contribution guidelines](https://github.com/eth-cscs/DCA/blob/master/CONTRIBUTING.md) for details on how to contribute code.

 ## Citation Guidelines